Provably Efficient Causal Model-Based Reinforcement Learning for Systematic Generalization: Sample Complexity Analysis

-\end{restatable} Having established the sample complexity of the causal transition model estimation, we can now show how the learned model $\widehat{P}_{\widehat{\G}}$ allows us to approximately solve, via a planning oracle, any task defined by a combination of a latent MDP $\mdp_i \in \uni$ and a given reward function $r$.
-To provide this result in the discrete MDP setting, we have to further assume that the transition dynamics $P_i$ of the target MDP $\mdp_i$ admits factorization analogous to~\eqref{eq:factorization}, such that we can write $P_i (Y | X) = \prod_{j = 1}^{d_S} P_{i, j} (Y[j] | X[Z_j^{'}])$, where the scopes $Z_j^{'}$ are given by the environment-specific causal structure $\G_i$, which we assume to be $2Z$-sparse (Assumption~\ref{ass:sparseness}). \begin{restatable}[]{theorem}{sampleComplexity} Let $\delta \in (0, 1)$ and $\epsilon > 0$.
-For a latent discrete MDP $\mdp \in \uni$, and a given reward function $r$, a planning oracle operating on the causal transition model $\widehat{P}_{\widehat{\G}}$ as an approximation of $\mdp$ returns a policy $\widehat{\pi}$ such that
+Having established the sample complexity of the causal transition model estimation, we can now show how the learned model $\widehat{P}_{\widehat{\G}}$ allows us to approximately solve, via a planning oracle, any task defined by a combination of a latent MDP $\mdp_i \in \uni$ and a given reward function $r$.